 Seed Library FAQ

-- No. The seed library is free and open to anyone with or without a library card.
-We would love to help you sign up for a library card while you’re visiting though.
+No. The seed library is free and open to anyone with or without a library card.
+We're happy to sign you up for one!

 I borrowed some seeds but they didn't sprout.
 What happened?

-- Our seeds come from many sources.
+Our seeds come from many sources.
 We hope all seeds donated to the library are viable but we can't make any guarantees.
-If you kept the packet, bring it in and let the seed librarian know and we'll do a sprout test.
+If you kept the packet, bring it in and let the seed librarian know and we'll run a sprout test.